DDMAL/tripoli/docs/configuration.rst

     ...     def thumbnail_field(self, value):
     ...         return super().thumbnail_field(value)

-Another useful tool is the ``catch_errors`` function.
+Another useful tool is the ``mute_errors`` function.
 Given a function and an arbitrary amount of arguments, it will call the function on the arguments and return a 2-tuple with the return value of the function and a set of any errors it tried to log.
 These errors will not be logged and will not trigger a failure of the validation.
 The following example accomplishes the same